 - Aluminum Christmas Trees: Homer goes to the Kwik-E-Mart and asks Apu for "those potato chips that give you diarrhea".
 Apu then returns with bags of what appear to be ordinary Ruffles.
 This was based on a real-life product known as Lay's WOW Chips introduced a couple years before the episode aired, which famously contained the chemical olestra, a known stool loosener.

-- Forgotten Birthday: Barney thinks his friends forgot his birthday but it's him that, due his alcoholism, forgot the party.
+- Forgotten Birthday: Barney thinks his friends forgot his birthday, but it's him that, due his alcoholism, forgot the party.

 - My God, What Have I Done?: Barney is legitimately disgusted with himself when he sees footage of how he acts when he's drunk, such as harassing Lisa and, somehow, breaking into the Simpson house dressed as and thinking he's Marge before he falls off the stairs and tries lapping up spilled beer on the floor.

 - As mentioned in Paper-Thin Disguise, there's a scene where Barney shows up in the Simpson house dressed like Marge.
 How he managed to get in and how he ended up dressed like that aren't given specific details other than he was drunk.
+There's also the mystery of whoever knew to record the moment.

 - Paper-Thin Disguise: